Magic Tree House: Magic Tree House Children's Theatre

 The Magic Tree House brand has expanded into other forms.
 A musical adaptation, Magic Tree House: The Musical, was created by Will Osborne and Randy Court based on Christmas in Camelot and premiered in September 2007.
 Osborne hoped that it would have appeal to both kids and adults, like The Lion King or Mary Poppins.
 The musical has toured nationally and had a cast album.

 A planetarium show, Magic Tree House: Space Mission, also created by Will Osborne, is produced and presented at the Morehead Planetarium in Chapel Hill, North Carolina.

 In 2011, Will Osborne collaborated with New Orleans composer Allen Toussaint and Ain't Misbehavin co-creator Murray Horwitz to write A Night in New Orleans, a musical adaptation of A Good Night for Ghosts about the life of Louis Armstrong which features an ensemble cast and live jazz band.
 It premiered in 2012 at the New Jersey Performing Arts Center and was shown free to Newark 4th grade students.

 Magic Tree House Kids Shows are theatrical adaptations of select titles in the Magic Tree House series designed specifically for kids' performances.
 To date, children's shows have been created by husband and wife playwright and composer team Randy Courts and Jenny Laird in collaboration with Will Osborne based on Dinosaurs Before Dark, The Knight at Dawn, Pirates Past Noon, A Ghost Tale for Christmas Time, and A Night in New Orleans.
 Stage Fright on a Summer Night, based on the life of William Shakespeare, premiered at the Orlando Shakespeare Theatre in October 2017.

 Film adaptation

-The animated film Magic Tree House (マジック・ツリーハウス, Majikku Tsurī Hausu), produced by Media Factory, premiered in Japan in October 2011 and was released there on January 7, 2012.
+An anime film Magic Tree House (マジック・ツリーハウス, Majikku Tsurī Hausu), produced by Media Factory, premiered in Japan in October 2011 and was released there on January 7, 2012.